wso2-extensions/identity-outbound-auth-github/docs/README.md

        <img src="images/Travelocity.jpeg" alt="Travelocity home screen from a tag prior to v5.7.0" width="500"/>

-    2. If you checked out from the tag v5.7.0, select **Click here to login with SAML (Redirect biding) from WSO2 Identity Server*
+    2. If you checked out from the tag v5.7.0, select **Click here to login with SAML (Redirect biding) from WSO2 Identity Server**.

        <img src="images/Travelocity_Home_Screen.png" alt="Travelocity home screen from the tag v5.7.0" width="500"/>

 3. Enter your Github credentials in the prompted login page of Github.

    <img src="images/Github_Sign_In.png" alt="Github sign in" width="250"/>

+   > **NOTE** If you have not setup public profile information in your Github account, the claim details will appear as `null`.

    In case you have already signed in to Github, you will be requsted to authorize access to Travelocity.